Chart Color Schemes

 Iluka - Burns Beach is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Iluka - Burns Beach's dwelling structures, as per the latest Census, were 98.1% houses and 1.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Perth metro's 88.7% houses and 11.3% other dwellings.
-Home ownership in Iluka - Burns Beach stood at 33.6%, with mortgaged dwellings at 58.6% and rented ones at 7.9%.
-The median monthly mortgage repayment was $2,763, exceeding Perth metro's average of $2,080.
-Median weekly rent in the area was $650, higher than Perth metro's $400.
-Nationally, Iluka - Burns Beach's mortgage repayments were significantly higher at $2,763 compared to Australia's average of $1,863, while rents were substantially above the national figure of $375.
+In Iluka-Burns Beach, evaluated in the latest Census, 98.1% of dwellings were houses, with the remaining 1.9% being semi-detached, apartments, or other types.
+This contrasts with Perth metro's figures of 88.7% houses and 11.3% other dwellings.
+Home ownership in Iluka-Burns Beach stood at 33.6%, with mortgaged properties at 58.6% and rented ones at 7.9%.
+The median monthly mortgage repayment was $2,763, higher than Perth metro's average of $2,080.
+Median weekly rent in the area was $650, compared to Perth metro's $400.
+Nationally, Iluka-Burns Beach's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing